John Bolton: Views on the United Nations

 Bolton has been a strong critic of the United Nations for much of his career.
 Bolton's opposition to the UN was rooted in a disdain for international organizations, which he believed infringed on the sovereignty of the United States.
 He also opposed the International Criminal Court.
 In 1994, he stated, "There is no United Nations.
 There is an international community that occasionally can be led by the only real power left in the world, and that's the United States, when it suits our interests and when we can get others to go along."

 He also stated that "The Secretariat Building in New York has 38 stories.
 If you lost ten stories today, it wouldn't make a bit of difference."
 When pressed on the statement during the confirmation process, he responded, "There's not a bureaucracy in the world that couldn't be made leaner."
 However, in a paper on U.S. participation in the UN, Bolton stated "the United Nations can be a useful instrument in the conduct of American foreign policy."
 On other occasions, Bolton has made remarks critical of the UN, such as that "If I were redoing the Security Council today, I'd have one permanent member because that's the real reflection of the distribution of power in the world", that member being the United States.

 European Union

 Bolton is a critic of the European Union.
 In his book Surrender Is Not an Option, he criticized the EU for pursuing "the endless process of diplomatic mastication" rather than satisfactorily solving problems, and he labeled the organization's diplomats as "EUroids".
 He has also criticized the EU for advancing what he considers liberal policies.
 Bolton campaigned in Ireland against further EU integration in 2008, and he criticized the Treaty of Lisbon for expanding EU powers.
 In 2016, Bolton praised the UK's referendum vote to leave the EU, and Axios reported in January 2019 that Bolton continued to advocate for a hard Brexit as National Security Advisor.
 In a March 2019 interview with Sky News, Bolton criticized the UK "political class" for not implementing the Brexit vote.

+In February 2025, Bolton criticised Trump administration officials for publicly attacking European allies while avoiding similar public pressure on Russia or China, warning that it could have long-term consequences.
+During the 2026 Iran war, Bolton criticised European governments for not joining the U.S.-Israeli war effort, arguing that Iran posed a nuclear threat to Europe and that reluctance could encourage Trump to weaken U.S. support for Ukraine.